Connect with us

 So, that’s really: Special interests, 3; unwashed masses, 0.

-The message to big money special interests appears clear: If you want to buy state politicians, on down to Mississippi.
+The message to big money special interests appears clear: If you want to buy state politicians, come on down to Mississippi.
 We’re stacking them deep and selling them cheap.

 This article first appeared on Mississippi Today and is republished here under a Creative Commons license.